 Ecology: Saprobic; growing in clusters in woodchips, cultivated soil, gardens, and so on— also occasionally appearing in woods, especially in the vicinity of stumps and deadwood; spring through fall—and over winter in warm climates; widely distributed in North America.
 The illustrated and described collections are from Illinois.

-Cap: 2-8 cm, oval when young, becoming broadly conical or bell-shaped or nearly flat; dry; powdery with soft, white granules; sometimes becoming scaly in age; white to pale pink, often with a darker, grayish brown center, even when young (but not infrequently nearly pure white in the button stage); the margin becoming distinctly lined.
+Cap: 3-9 cm; egg-shaped or nearly round when young, becoming broadly convex with a shallow central hump, or nearly flat; dry; powdery with soft, whitish scales and granules; whitish to pale brownish, with a darker, grayish brown center, even when young (but not infrequently nearly pure white in the button stage); the margin becoming distinctly lined.